 Deep Ecology in the Himalayas:

 In a world that seems to be rapidly escalating in environmental crisis, it seems vital to offer some positive and alternative approaches that can be of tangible help – no matter where we live in the world.
 We may not all be able to act directly on the larger global and macro levels but we can initiate changes in our own lives, no matter how simple.
-Sometimes, it can be as simple as reconnecting with nature and attuning to the beauty and wonder.
+Sometimes, it can be just about reconnecting with nature and attuning to the beauty and wonder.
 By doing so, we have a chance to feel and re-experience who we are at the core – an integral part of the magnificent web of life.
 Recovering this authentic connection to nature and ourselves, we could then engage with the complex challenges of our world in ways that come naturally to us, individually as persons, or as part of larger communities.
 However, accessing natural places of pure wilderness, forests, seas, and mountains, may not always be easy or possible.

 On my return, I found that the forest was a wonder, a marvel, a jewel, and more spiritually fulfilling than I could have imagined.
 Its beauty and silence affected me daily and I knew that I had to share it with friends out there in the world.
 Since my years in the United States, I knew that wilderness places like Yellowstone Park, the Tetons, Glacier Park can have an extraordinary impact on visitors.
 It is impossible to be in Yellowstone and not feel the magnificence of wilderness spaces or be deeply affected by them.
 Often the impact on the individual is subtle and delicate, like a meditation exercise or a piece of music.
 The soul can open from within like a flower and breathe its real beauty.
 Air gives way to air and open light to light.